Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

           SharedMailboxC@example.com
           OutlookSignatureName = template SharedMailboxC
           ```
+    You can even only use only one delegate template for your whole company to cover all delegate scenarios.
+Make sure the template correctly uses `$CurrentUser[...]$` and `$CurrentMailbox[...]$` replacement variables, and then use the template multiple times in the ini file, with different signature names:
+    ```
+    [Company EN external formal delegate.docx]
+    # Assign the template to everyone having userA@example.com in Outlook
+    userA@example.com
+    # Do not assign the template to the actual user owning the mailbox userA@example.com
+    -CURRENTUSER:userA@example.com
+    # Use a custom signature name instead of the template file name
+    OutlookSignatureName = Company EN external formal userA@

+    [Company EN external formal delegate.docx]
+    # Assign the template to everyone having userX@example.com in Outlook
+    userX@example.com
+    # Do not assign the template to the actual user owning the mailbox userX@example.com
+    -CURRENTUSER:userX@example.com
+    # Use a custom signature name instead of the template file name
+    OutlookSignatureName = Company EN external formal UserX@
+    ```
 4. Add tags in the lines below the filename
   Example: `defaultNew`
     - Do not enclose tags in square brackets.
 This is not allowed here, but required when you add tags directly to file names.    - When an ini file is used, tags in file names are not considered as tags, but as part of the file name, so the Outlook signature name will contain them.